Natasha Barrett (composer)

-She receives commissions from institutions and performers in Europe and America, and her work is available on numerous CD labels.
+She receives commissions from festivals and performers throughout the world, and her work is available on numerous CD labels.

-In addition to composing, she is joint director and performer in the spatial music performance group EAU (Electric Audio Unit) has worked as a researcher in 3-D music and movement at the Department for Musicology, University of Oslo (2014–2016) has worked as a 20% researcher in sound design at the Oslo School of Architecture (2011–2014) as associate professor in electroacoustic music and music technology at the Music Conservatory (2000) and is currently employed in a 50% associate professorship in composition at the Norwegian State Academy for Music.
+In addition to composing, she is joint director and performer in the spatial music performance group EAU (Electric Audio Unit) has worked as a researcher in 3-D music and movement at the Department for Musicology, University of Oslo (2014–2016) has worked as a 20% researcher in sound design at the Oslo School of Architecture (2011–2014) as associate professor in electroacoustic music and music technology at the Music Conservatory in Tromsø (2000) and has held a professorship at the Norwegian State Academy for Music (2016-2023), and several guest professorships in Scandinavia.